Wanted: Camp Junior Instructors!

 How many weeks would I work?

-As a Junior Instructor you must agree to work at least two weeks of camp during the summer, either at Camp Stonybrook TAC or at Camp Butterworth Day Camp, from the following choices:
+As a Junior Instructor you must agree to work at least two weeks of camp during the summer from the following choices:

 How do I apply?